Ultikynnys/MOF-Blender/README.md

 # MinistryOfBlender
 A Blender Addon wrapper for the [MinistryOfFlat](https://www.quelsolaar.com/ministry_of_flat/) Unwrapper

+## What is this?

+MinistryOfBlender is a Blender addon that integrates the powerful MinistryOfFlat UV unwrapping tool directly into Blender's workflow.
+It provides a seamless bridge between Blender and MOF, allowing you to achieve superior UV unwraps with significantly fewer UV islands compared to traditional methods like Smart Unwrap.

+**Key Benefits:**
+- **Fewer UV Islands:** Dramatically reduces the number of UV islands, making texturing easier and more efficient
+- **Better Texture Density:** Maintains higher pixel density across UV layouts, especially on complex meshes
+- **Works on Any Geometry:** Excellent results on both organic shapes (characters, creatures) and hard surface models (props, architecture)
+- **Integrated Workflow:** Use MOF unwrapping directly from Blender's UV Editing workspace without switching applications

 # Disclaimer
 This addon does **NOT** contain the MinistryOfFlat Tool itself, it is only a wrapper that makes it work with Blender.